-There’s nothing special about how Bitrise handles environment variables, these are regular environment variable, with the same rules and restrictions as any other environment variable.
+There’s nothing special about how Bitrise handles Environment Variables.
+These are all regular Environment Variables, with the same rules and restrictions as any other Environment Variable.

 Environment Variables can only hold

 String values.
 Even if you set a number or bool, like

 true as the value of the Environment Variable, it will be considered a string.

 Parent processes can’t access Environment Variables exposed by child processes ⚓

 Parent process(es) can’t access Environment Variables exposed by child processes.

 For example, you run a script in your Terminal:

 Let’s say this script sets a variable called

 Once the script is finished, you won’t be able to access